Biharis: Martial tradition

 Many academics including Dirk Kolff and Walter Hauser have noted that Bihar has a history of armed activism among its peasantry.
 For centuries, Purbiya soldiers from Western Bihar have long served as soldiers in the armies of Kings in Western regions of India.
 Mughal sources also record that many peasant soldiers were recruited from Northern parts of Bihar (Tirhut).

-In late nineteenth and early twentieth century, the middle peasant castes like Koeri, Kurmi and Yadav, also got recruitment in the British Indian Army as soldiers.
-According to William Pinch, specially after 1898, the social resurgence and claim for higher status in the social hierarchy, attracted the peasant communities towards the military service.
+In late nineteenth and early twentieth century, the middle peasant castes like Koeri, Kurmi, Paswan and Yadav also got recruited into the British Indian Army as soldiers.
+According to William Pinch, after 1898, the social resurgence and claim for higher status in the social hierarchy attracted the peasant communities towards the military service.

 The Bihari Soldiers of British army played a major role in the Indian Rebellion of 1857 against the British following the suppression of the uprising, British authorities decided not to recruit troops from Bihar.
 Then they decided to recruit troops from Sikh and Muslim Communities of the Punjab.

 This martial heritage continued into the late 20th century with the formation of private armies or senas that were formed to maintain the interests of specific castes.

 Servan-Schreiber described this martial tradition as follows: